Summary of Decameron tales: Seventh tale (I, 7)

-Bergamino, an entertainer widely known for his wit and oratory, delicately censures a sudden excess of greed in Messer Cangrande della Scala by telling a story about Primasso (probably Hugh Primas) and the Abbot of Cluny.
+Bergamino, an entertainer widely known for his wit and oratory, is denied the payment he is owed by Messer Cangrande della Scala.
+Bergamino tells him a story about a famous poet, Primasso (probably Hugh Primas), who was made to wait for bread by the Abbot of Cluny.
+When the abbot discovered that the man he thought was an unkempt beggar is in fact the famous Primasso, he felt shame and treated the man with full generosity.
+Cangrande, also ashamed, does the same for Bergamino.

 Cangrande I della Scala is best known as Dante's benefactor, whom Dante praises in the Paradiso section of the Divine Comedy, xvii, 68.

 Eighth tale (I, 8)

 Lauretta, inspired by the theme of the previous tale, narrates this one.

 Messer Ermino de' Grimaldi is one of the richest men in Genoa and one of the stingiest in the world.
-A jester gifted with great wit and sophistication comes to the city and associates with the wealthy men there.
-He hears of Grimaldi's miserliness and uses his wit to make Grimaldi see himself as others see him.
+A courtier named Guglielmo, gifted with great wit and sophistication, comes to the city and associates with the wealthy men there.
+Grimaldi's shows Guglielmo a new house he had built and asks how the facade could be improved.
+Guglielmo suggests that the word "generosity" be painted there.
+Grimaldi takes the hint, and becomes one of the most generous men in the city.

 Ninth tale (I, 9)

 Elissa continues the theme of righteous censure.

 After making a pilgrimage to Jerusalem, a Gascon lady is brutally assaulted by bandits on Cyprus.
-Through her wit, she rouses the first "King" of Cyprus out of lethargy and inspires him to take responsibility for the welfare of his realm.
+The King of Cyprus is weak and cowardly and takes no steps against the bandits.
+The lady decides to shame the king and asks him to teach her how to accept such attacks and insults with equanimity, since he is so good at doing so himself.
+This rouses the king out of his lethargy and from that moment he acts to hunt down the bandits and protect his realm.

 Boccaccio took this story directly from Cento Novelle Antiche, in which the male character is also the King of Cyprus.

 Tenth tale (I, 10)

 Pampinea narrates the last tale of the day.

-Master Alberto da Bologna is an accomplished 70-year-old physician who fell in love with a much younger widow he saw at an entertainment.
-Making his feelings indirectly obvious, the woman and her friends belittle him.
-Using his wit, he lures her into saying something that compromises her honor.
+Master Alberto da Bologna is an accomplished 70-year-old physician who falls in love with a much younger widow.
+His feelings being obvious, the woman and her friends belittle him.
+Alberto replies to their taunts by saying that, as an old man, he has learned patience and hope.
+The widow is impressed with this answer and tells Alberto that he may call upon her.